fatiando/transform2020/README.md

-# From spatial data to gridded products using Verde
+# From scattered data to gridded products using Verde

 Material for the [Verde tutorial at Transform 2020](https://sched.co/c7KE).